marcinwiacek/pl1/readme.md

 Or better?

 # This project
-This project has in target preparing free design of the CPU / hardware, which possibly could be more effective than some popular generic solutions.
+This project has in target preparing free design of the CPU / hardware, which (I hope) possibly could be more effective than some popular generic solutions.
 It doesn't immediately reject elements abandomed by other designs, but rather look on profits and problems related to them in this concrete scenario.